 Count on Power Products & Solutions for Electrical Services

-Power Products & Solutions specializes in electrical acceptance and preventive maintenance testing, and we have over 30 years of experience providing comprehensive power systems service to clients throughout United States of America.
+Power Products & Solutions specializes in electrical acceptance and preventive maintenance testing, and we have over 30 years of experience providing comprehensive power systems service to clients throughout the United States of America.
 We know how much you rely on your electrical equipment to keep operations moving, so our NETA-certified technicians are here to ensure your machines are ready to run from the moment of installation.

 We also continue to serve you throughout the life of your equipment, offering preventive maintenance and 24/7/365 emergency service to keep downtime to an absolute minimum — with Power Products & Solutions, you’re never on your own.
 Call or contact us online today to request electrical acceptance testing or additional information about our products and services.